Home » Sunshine Salad: A Vintage Classic

 How To Make Sunshine Salad

-1. Sprinkle the Knox gelatin over the cold water in a large bowl and let it stand for 2-3 minutes.
+Sprinkle Knox gelatin over cold water and let stand for 2-3 minutes.

-3. Add the white sugar, lemon juice, and salt to the gelatin mixture, stirring until the sugar is fully dissolved.
+Add the white sugar, lemon juice, and a pinch of salt to the gelatin mixture.
+Stir with a mini silicone scoop until the sugar dissolves completely and the mixture looks glossy and silky.

-6. Pour the mixture into a gelatin mold or a serving dish and refrigerate for at least four hours or until it is firm.
+Pour into a gelatin mold or dish and refrigerate for at least 4 hours until firm.

 Chef Jenn’s Tips